MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitgetsymboliclinkname.md

 ## -description

-Retrieves the symbolic link name for the specified ACX factory circuit.
+The **AcxFactoryCircuitGetSymbolicLinkName** function retrieves the symbolic link name for the specified ACX factory circuit.

 ## -parameters